View all web browser and mobile devices available in our cloud-based test lab.

 QAF is an open-source test automation framework for web and mobile test authoring, execution and analysis.
 The framework enables ease of environment set-up to access the Perfecto Cloud Lab with user authentication and driver management.
 It allows you to create a test script in behavior-driven development (BDD) for easy-to-use English phrased steps.
 It will generate Perfecto DigitalZoom reporting of the test execution for quick analysis and drill down to the root cause of failure.
 The QAF Starter-Kit is available on GitHub.

-The following describes a high-level step of how you can run the Android UI Tests on multiple devices in parallel by using an open-source Quantum project.
+The following describes a high-level step of how you can run the Android UI Tests on multiple devices in parallel by using Quantum, Perfecto's open-source BDD testing framework.

 With Android Studio, you would need to create the Espresso UI Test Script and validate it.
 It can be run from the Android Studio IDE